AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/share-assets.md

    >By default, users can only download the renditions of the asset that you share as a link.

 1. Click **[!UICONTROL Share]**.
 A message confirms that the link is shared with the users through an email.
-1. To view the shared asset, select the link in the email that is sent to the user.
+1. To view the shared asset, click/tap the link in the email that is sent to the user.
 The shared asset is displayed in the **[!UICONTROL Adobe Marketing Cloud]** page.

-   To toggle to the list view, select the layout icon in the toolbar.
+   To toggle to the list view, click/tap the layout icon in the toolbar.

-1. To generate a preview of the asset, select the shared asset.
-To close the preview and return to the **[!UICONTROL Marketing Cloud]** page, select **[!UICONTROL Back]** in the toolbar.
-If you have shared a folder, select **[!UICONTROL Parent Folder]** to return to the parent folder.
+1. To generate a preview of the asset, click/tap the shared asset.
+To close the preview and return to the **[!UICONTROL Marketing Cloud]** page, click/tap **[!UICONTROL Back]** in the toolbar.
+If you have shared a folder, click/tap **[!UICONTROL Parent Folder]** to return to the parent folder.

    >[!NOTE]
    >
    >Experience Manager supports generating the preview of assets of these MIME types: JPG, PNG, GIF, BMP, INDD, PDF, and PPT.
 You can only download the assets of the other MIME types.

-1. To download the shared asset, select **[!UICONTROL Select]** from the toolbar, select the asset, and then select **[!UICONTROL Download]** from the toolbar.
+1. To download the shared asset, click/tap **[!UICONTROL Select]** from the toolbar, click/tap the asset, and then click/tap **[!UICONTROL Download]** from the toolbar.
-1. To view the assets you shared as links, go to the Assets user interface and select the GlobalNav icon.
+1. To view the assets you shared as links, go to the Assets user interface and click/tap the GlobalNav icon.
 Choose **[!UICONTROL Navigation]** from the list to display the Navigation pane.
 1. From the Navigation pane, choose **[!UICONTROL Shared Links]** to display a list of shared assets.
-1. To un-share an asset, select it and select **[!UICONTROL Unshare]** from the toolbar.
+1. To un-share an asset, select it and tap/click **[!UICONTROL Unshare]** from the toolbar.

 A message confirms that you unshared the asset.
 In addition, the entry for the asset is removed from the list.
 -->